Skip to content

 “After a concert, I logged onto Facebook and was talking to a friend,” Jason recalled.
 “I was on my laptop, and I accidentally sent a partial nude photo.
 A few minutes later, I received an alert that Facebook blocked me.”

-From that moment last summer, Jason has been on an aggressive crusade to get his Facebook account reactivated.
+From that moment last summer, Jason launched an aggressive crusade to get Facebook to unban his account.

 He has sent numerous emails to the Facebook team asking, then begging, them to forgive him and reactivate his account.
 He insists that uploading the “partial nude” was a mistake and he thought Facebook Messenger was private.